gsomoza/prooph-event-bus-sns-plugin/README.md

-# prooph-event-bus-sns-plugin
+# Prooph EventBus SNS Plugin

-A plugin that publishes events that go through the PEB (Prooph Event Bus) to SNS topics
+A plugin that publishes events that go through the PEB (Prooph Event Bus) to AWS SNS topics